meadowl/MachineLearning/ML_HW3/README.md

 ## Citation

-Sources for Relevant Paper And Their Authors, All Data Cited That Was Used In This Homework
+Sources for Relevant Paper And Their Authors, All Data Cited That Was Used In This Homework\
+They were found also on [Wikipedia](https://en.wikipedia.org/wiki/List_of_datasets_for_machine-learning_research) without links to the dataset.

 [AustralianCredit](https://archive.ics.uci.edu/ml/datasets/statlog+(australian+credit+approval))
 + [License: UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/citation_policy.html)